Splunk Observability Cloud vs. Nagios XI: Pre-Purchase Breakdown

 • WMI (Windows Management Instrumentation) for Windows systems

-splunk observability cloud - full breakdown
+splunk observability cloud - nagios it infrastructure management capabilities

 Agentless monitoring.